-During the last year or so this café and club has become one of the most popular and hip places of Tallinn.
-It hosts a restaurant, a cinema hall and a dance and live music stage.
+From 2013-2014 this café and club has become one of the most popular and hip places of Tallinn.
+It hosts a cafe, a cinema hall and a dance and live music stage.

-The guys who run Sinilind are also connected to another popular BoBo style place called Must Puudel.
-With the same randomly selected second hand, comfortable furniture, old fashioned carpets, books and magazines on the shelves, flower pots and hipster’s bikes as decoration.
+The guys who run Sinilind are also connected to another popular BoBo-style place called Must Puudel, which has the same randomly selected second-hand, comfortable furniture, old-fashioned carpets, books and magazines on the shelves, flower pots and hipster bikes as decoration.
 This place indeed has an easy-going atmosphere and it is perfect for a relaxing dinner in the company of good friends.